hibernate/hibernate-validator/performance/readme.md

     > mvn clean package -P hv-current
     > java -jar target/hibernate-validator-performance.jar

-It will generate a set of reports from the each test execution.
-Currently it'll be next three files:
+It will generate a set of reports from each test execution.
+Currently, the following files are generated:

     > SimpleValidationJmhResult.json
     > CascadedValidationJmhResult.json